-*To be published in the October 2021 edition of Raven Cage Zine.
-Link forthcoming.
+*First published in the October 2021 edition of Raven Cage Zine.

 The sea was a flat sheet of glass, a mixture of blue and violet as the surface caught and dispersed the sun.
 The clouds thin and high in the azure sky.
 The mullet were jumping off the west rock jetty and he knew that this would be a good day.

 An excerpt from the forthcoming work of microfiction, Heming Ways, by Shane Huey.
 Written on September 7, 2021 from Key West, Florida.

 I have continued to work on my forthcoming book, Heming Ways, a tribute collection of 50-word microfiction stories in the vein of Ernest Hemingway but it took the backseat to some travel and a few other projects and opportunities (one of which is writing from Ernest Hemingway's personal writing studio at his former home in Key West in just a few days).

 To write is first to watch…to observe.
 The devil is in the details and one must first see the things that others gloss over or miss entirely before one can write anything real and good.
 Watch people, listen to their words, then retell it all.
 Good fiction is truth.

 -S. Huey, Sept.
 6, 2021 from Key West, Florida